 July 1, 2026 and Beyond: New parent borrowers have a $65,000 lifetime aggregate limit per dependent student.

 Parents and their students may research and apply for private student loans if they require additional funding.
 Your financial aid package can contain both a Parent PLUS Loan and a private loan.
 Total financial aid can never exceed the overall Cost of Attendance.
-This ELMSelect page compares a number of the most-utilized private student loans, but families may borrow from any lender that offers student loan options.
+This ELMSelect page compares a number of the most-utilized private student loans at MSU, but families may borrow from any lender that offers student loan options.

 No. Current guidance says that students who withdraw or take a leave from their program will lose access to the legacy provisions immediately.

 No. Parent PLUS Loans are not subject to a Schedule of Reduction (SOR).
+Federal loans require at least half-time enrollment.

 Contact the Spartan One-Stop at onestop@msu.edu or (517) 432-8000.